 Send your answer including your name, address and telephone number to: firstname.lastname@example.org with ‘READING’ as the subject header.
 Terms and conditions apply (www.bn1magazine.co.uk/terms-conditions).

-A winner will be picked and notified by Mon 3 April.
+A winner will be picked after Mon 3 April.
 Good luck!